Use SLEAP on the SWC HPC cluster#

 Prepare the training job#

-Follow the SLEAP instructions for Creating a Project and Initial Labelling.
-Ensure that the project file (e.g. labels.v001.slp) is saved in the mounted SWC filesystem (as opposed to your local filesystem).
+Follow the SLEAP tutorial till the end of the section on Initial Labelling.
+Ensure that the project file (e.g. labels.v002.slp) is saved in the mounted SWC filesystem (as opposed to your local filesystem).

-• For selecting the right configuration parameters, see Configuring Models and Troubleshooting Workflows
+• For selecting the right configuration parameters, see the Model Configuration guide.

-• Set the Predict On parameter to nothing.
+• Set the Inference Target parameter to Nothing.
 Remote training and inference (prediction) are easiest to run separately on the HPC Cluster.
-Also unselect Visualize Predictions During Training in training settings, if it’s enabled by default.

-• Make sure to save the exported training job package (e.g. labels.v001.slp.training_job.zip) in the mounted SWC filesystem, for example, in the same directory as the project file.
+• Make sure to save the exported training job package (e.g. labels.v002.slp.training_job.zip) in the mounted SWC filesystem, for example, in the same directory as the project file.

 • Unzip the training job package.
 This will create a folder with the same name (minus the .zip extension).
-This folder contains everything needed to run the training job on the HPC cluster.
+This folder contains everything needed to run the training job on the HPC cluster: YAML configuration files and a packaged labels file (.pkg.slp).

 Run the training job#